CarlijnQuik/File-Manager-App/REPORT.md

 Several online sources state that this should work, yet trying different ways did not result in success.
 I decided to keep the code in the project, because it does not cause any bugs.
 If I had more time I would have fixed this (probably two lines of code when the reason of failure is found).
 For now I notify the user that the file cannot be removed.

+*Layout*
+If there had been more time, I would have wanted to change some small things about the layout.
+Right now the recyclerview layout does not respond to click events, the drawer menu item pressed can be wrong due to the use of the backstack of fragments that does not recognize that the previous fragment is from a different menu option and the sign in button does not have any gravity that makes it feel less like a real button.

+*Search function*
+The search function can cause a bug when a user deliberately sents a lot of search requests at once that cause a memory error.
+More time would have enabled me to look into this further.
+Also, I do not know for sure what amounts of data the app can handle before the search function and other functions in general start to mal function.

+#### Conclusion
+To sum up, the major things I have learned are as follows.
+To begin with, I have a better idea of which aspects to take into account when building an app.
+Examples of these are API/SDK function